 3. Furnace Making a Rattling Noise

-If your furnace is making a rattling noise, it can be due to something minor, like an unfastened screw, or something serious, like a broken part.
-In either case, we advise shutting your furnace off and getting in touch with our heating specialists at 918-333-0376 for assistance.
+If your furnace is making a rattling noise, it can be due to something little, like a loose screw, or something major, like a broken piece.
+In either case, we advise shutting your furnace off and calling our heating specialists at 918-333-0376 for help.

-4. Furnace Making a Squealing Noise
+4. Furnace Is Making a High-Pitched Squealing Sound

 5. Furnace Making a Whistling Noise